Scale-Invariant Curvature Fluctuations from an Extended Semiclassical Gravity: Higher moments of the semiclassical Einstein equation

 Furthermore we stress that equating moments, obtained smearing both side of \eqref{eq:einstein_prob}, is not equivalent to equating probability distributions.
 Although it is also possible to arrive at a description in terms of moments when coming from a probability distribution, the inverse mapping is not necessarily well-defined.
 Successful attempts to construct a probability distribution for smeared stress-energy tensors can be found in \cite{fewster:2010,fewster:2012b}.

 Consider now a Gaussian Hadamard state $\omega$ of a conformally coupled scalar field $\varphi$ on a spacetime $(M, \overline g)$, the \emph{background spacetime}.
 Our aim is to calculate the perturbation of the background spacetime as specified by the correlation functions on the left-hand side of \eqref{eq:einstein_prob} due to the fluctuations of the stress-energy in the quantum state $\omega$ as specified on the right-hand side of \eqref{eq:einstein_prob}.
-In particular we will require that $\omega$ satisfies \eqref{eq:einstein_prob_1} when we identify the Einstein tensor of the background spacetime $\overline G_{ab}$ with $\E{G_{ab}}$.
-Note that by choosing this ansatz we are completely ignoring any backreaction effects to the background metric and evaluate the stress-energy tensor on a state specified on the background spacetime.
+In particular we will require that $\omega$ satisfies \eqref{eq:einstein_prob_1} when we identify the Einstein tensor of the background spacetime $\overline G_{ab}$ with $\E{G_{ab}}$ (\cf \cite{pinamonti:2011,pinamonti:2013a} for a discussion of the solutions of the semiclassical Einstein equation in cosmological spacetimes).
+Note that by choosing this Ansatz we are completely ignoring any backreaction effects of the fluctuations to the background metric and evaluate the stress-energy tensor on a state specified on the background spacetime.

-Later on we consider curvature perturbations induced by a simple metric perturbation.
+Later on we consider perturbations of the scalar curvature induced by a `Newtonianly' perturbed FLRW metric.
 For this reason it will be sufficient to work with the trace of \eqref{eq:einstein_prob} (using the background metric) instead of the full equations.
 With the definition